Learn How to Nourish Your Community

 The role of nutrition in maintaining health and physical fitness is studied in relation to the responsibilities and opportunities of a nutrition educator.
 Current food myths, diets for those in athletic programs, and special needs of overweight and underweight clients are included.

-HLTH 650: Changing Health Behavior
+HLTH 650: Behavior Change in Health Promotion

 HLTH 655: Vitamins and Minerals